sahirbhatnagar/casebase/cran-comments.md

-## Resubmission
+## RCMD check results

-This is a resubmission.
-In this version I have:

-* Removed non-standard files at top level
+There were no ERRORs or WARNINGs.

 ## Test environments

-* local macOS 11.5, R 4.1.0
+* local macOS 13.0, R 4.2.1
-* ubuntu 20.04 (on GH-Actions), R-release, R-devel
+* ubuntu 20.04 (on GH-Actions), R-release, R-devel, R-oldrelease
-* appveyor Windows Server 2012 R2 x64, R-devel
+* Windows Server 2022 x64 (on GH-Actions), R-release
-* win-builder (devel and release)
+* macOS 11.7 (on GH-Actions), R-release

 ## R CMD check results